-Last month I was in a posh English supermarket which shall go nameless.
+Last month I was in a distinctly middle class English supermarket which shall go nameless.
 In the confectionary section, an oddly vegetable-like display required closer examination.
 And this is what it was:

-Chocolate (image: yummy) covered in surprisingly realistic looking foil wrapping to make them look like small sprouts (image: getitoutofmymouth).
+Chocolate balls (image: yummy) covered in surprisingly realistic foil wrapping to make them appear like small sprouts (image: getitoutofmymouth).

 Which is a reminder of the metaphor, or analogy, of chocolate-covered broccoli.
 Here, the theory goes, learning is not fun (like eating broccoli) but if you wrap a video game around it which is fun and attractive and enticing (like eating chocolate) then learning will take place (the broccoli will be eaten).

-- It reduces the game player, or broccoli eater, to someone who is gullible or not very bright, being able to literally swallow the broccoli, or learning, without realising.
+- It reduces the game player, or broccoli eater, to someone who is gullible or not very bright.
+A person able to literally swallow the broccoli, or learning, without realising.
 In this respect, it’s a somewhat patronising analogy.

 - Not everyone likes chocolate – not everyone likes video games.
 Those who do like different kinds of chocolate.
 I like plain chocolate, but not milk chocolate (too sweet), for example.

 - Not everyone dislikes broccoli – not everyone dislikes learning.
 It depends on the person, and what is being learnt.
 And those who like broccoli prefer it in different ways.
 Some steamed, some boiled, a few raw.
 That’s possibly a better analogy for learning, albeit more nuanced than a simplistic yummy/vile one.

 - Once the player, learner, broccoli eater realises they have been “fooled”, they may be forever wary of the dispenser of chocolate covered items.
 Trust is broken.